kud/ai-conventional-commit-cli/README.md

 Opinionated, style-aware AI assistant for crafting, splitting, and refining git commit messages via the local `opencode` CLI.
 Uses your installed `opencode` models (default `github-copilot/gpt-5`).

-Formerly referenced as `aicc` in examples.
-The canonical command name is now `ai-conventional-commit`.

 ## Why

 Manual commit messages are noisy, inconsistent, and often miss context. ai-conventional-commit inspects your staged diff, learns your repo's commit style, and produces Conventional Commit messages (single or split) with explanations—optionally decorated with gitmoji.